sheyijojo/kubernetes_CKA_Exams/1-k8-commands.md

 ## Dynamic provisioning
-## create a storgae class object
+- create a storgae class object

- k get storageclasses
+ kubectl get storageclasses

-## note
+## notes
 info
-The Storage Class called local-storage makes use of VolumeBindingMode set to WaitForFirstConsumer.
+- The Storage Class called local-storage makes use of VolumeBindingMode set to WaitForFirstConsumer.
-This will delay the binding and provisioning of a PersistentVolume until a Pod using the PersistentVolumeClaim is created.
+- This will delay the binding and provisioning of a PersistentVolume until a Pod using the PersistentVolumeClaim is created.
 ```